KastorDriver/FakeRest/README.md

 FakeRest it is a program that allow you fake third party REST services for testing your application that depends on them.
-It is very easy to configure and use, just visit * [Wiji page](https://github.com/KastorDriver/FakeRest/wiki) for more information.
+It is very easy to configure and use, just visit [Wiki page](https://github.com/KastorDriver/FakeRest/wiki) for more information.